 Imagine they go through this type of day every day for years on end, depending how many tours of duty they did in Iraq and Afghanistan.

-Those police officers that charged into that 32nd floor and the you know literally were were fighting to get this guy.
+Those police officers that charged into that 32nd floor and that, you know, literally we're fighting to get this guy, they're living through it too.

-It's it's a life changing moment for everybody.
+It's a life-changing moment for everybody.

 And I don't want to take anything away from the prayers to them or the other people that have lost.

-No no no we have both I just kinda want to bring it to attention that there's thousands of other people that uh like my son and in law and daughter uh said they had to step over dead people and they saw things that they like you and I probably will never see, and hopefully hopefully we will never see either, because it will scar us too.
+I just kind of want to bring it to attention that there's thousands of other people that, like my son and law and daughter, said they had to step over dead people.

-But it's it's just this it's just a really sad thing.
+But it's just a really sad thing.

-And and I I just hope people realize there's a lot of people out there that don't have physical scars, but they do mentally have scars, and it's a horrific thing.
+And I just hope people realize there's a lot of people out there that don't have physical scars, but they do mentally have scars.

 Listen, this is what you're talking about is PTSD, and it's real.

-And we have over 250,000 troops that suffer from it just having gone and fought in Iraq and Afghanistan.
+And we have over 250,000 troops that suffer from it, just having gone and fought in Iraq and Afghanistan.

 It is very real.